Torkn/jogging/README.rst

 Everything INFO and above will get logged to the database.

+If GLOBAL_LOG_LEVEL is not specified, it defaults to logging.WARNING if settings.DEBUG is False, otherwise logging.DEBUG

 Note that Jogging doesn't wrap Handlers; they're the same as in logging.
 This means you can do everything logging.Handler lets you do, and then throw the Handler objects into Jogging.